accre/Intel-Xeon-Phi/README.md

 Python, and R), where a user only needs to add a few lines to a SLURM script to achieve dynamic offloading to the Phi.
 No re-building/compiling of the software is needed.

-* ACCRE currently has four Phi nodes in production.
-Each node contains two Phi co-processors.

 * This repository contains examples and instructions for running programs on the ACCRE cluster using Intel Xeon Phis.
 Click on the directories above from Github to view these simple examples.